testingrequired/reqlang-expr/README.md

 ### Integration Tests

-A suite of programimatic tests that validate the behavior of the lexer, parser, compiler, disassembler, and VM.
+A suite of programmatic tests that validate the behavior of the lexer, parser, compiler, disassembler, and VM.

 [./tests/integration_tests.rs](./tests/integration_tests.rs)